nick-h-123/ComplexAdvancedHMC/README.md

 Changes from AdvancedHMC:
 - General support for complex-valued parameters while still maintaining most of the support for real-valued parameters.
-- Removed support for DenseMatrices, only supports uncorrelated noise.
+- Removed support for DenseMatrices.
 - Added HermitianMetric to support hermitian parameters.

 Dynamic sampling and stopping criterion not supported yet.